Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Introduction

-In the current paper, we consider any number of \textquotedblleft treatment\textquotedblright\ levels and consider the problem of joint estimation of the vector of PO means.
-We assume that the assignment to the treatment is random -- that is, independent of both potential outcomes and observed predictors of the POs.
-Importantly, other than standard regularity conditions (such as finite second moments of the covariates), we impose no additional assumptions.
-In other words, the regression adjustment (RA) estimators are consistent under essentially the same assumptions as the subsample means estimator with, generally, smaller asymptotic variances.\footnote{ \citet{freeedman2008regression} discusses how regression adjustment in experiments under the Neyman framework will produce biased estimates if one assumes the conditional PO means to be linear.} Interestingly, even if the predictors are unhelpful, or the slopes in the linear projections are the same across all groups, no asymptotic efficiency is lost by using the most general RA method.
+In the current paper, we allow for $G\geq 2$ treatment levels and study the problem of joint estimation of the vector of PO means.
+We assume that the assignment to treatment is random -- independent of both potential outcomes and observed predictors of the POs.
+In terms of the assignment mechanism, we assume a Bernoulli scheme whereby each unit has an equally likely probability of being assigned to a given treatment level, $g$.
+Importantly, other than substantive restrictions such as random assignment, $i.i.d$ sampling, and stable unit treatment value assumption, we impose only standard regularity conditions (such as finite second moments of the covariates).
+In other words, the regression adjustment (RA) estimators are consistent under essentially the same assumptions as the subsample means estimator with, generally, smaller asymptotic variances.
+Interestingly, even if the predictors are unhelpful, or the slopes in the linear projections are the same across all groups, no asymptotic efficiency is lost from using the most general RA method.

-We also extend the nonlinear RA results in \citet{negiwooldridge2020} to this general PO framework with $G$ treatment levels.
-Unlike \citet{gail1984biased} who caution against certain nonlinear regression models as leading to biased estimates of the treatment effect parameter, we show that for particular kinds of responses such as binary, fractional or nonnegative, it is possible to consistently estimate PO means using pooled and separate RA by utilizing results from the Quasi Maxi mum Likelihood Estimation literature.
-However, unlike the linear RA case, we do not have any general asymptotic results to compare separate RA with pooled nonlinear RA.
+The extension from the binary treatment case to more than two treatment levels is nontrivial, both in terms of derivations and scope of applications.
+In the binary case, NW (2021) compared variances of estimators of the scalar ATE.
+In the current paper, we show that differences in asymptotic variance matrices of the PO estimators are positive semi-definite.
+Naturally, this result implies that any linear functions of the PO means are more efficiently estimated using separate RA.
+In addition, nonlinear functions of PO means --such as ratios -- are also more efficiently estimated.
+Even in the binary treatment case, our results significantly improve over NW (2021).\footnote{It is not enough, even in the $G=2$ case, to use NW (2021) for each of the pairwise difference in means.
+Knowing that each pairwise ATE is more efficiently estimated does not imply that all linear combinations are.}